• Sign up for free email newsletter

 Attorney Jeff Rubin, representing MacAusland at the Vermont court hearing, said: “She’s decided that the best thing is to get back to Massachusetts as soon as possible and address these charges.”

-The Police Department in Bennington, Vt., about a 3-hour drive from Wellesley, was requested to conduct a welfare check on the MacAusland children, ages 6 and 7, after the woman arrived at an aunt’s residence on Friday night “appearing highly distraught” and was reported to have a visible neck injury.
+The Police Department in Bennington, Vt., about a 3-hour drive from Wellesley, was requested on Friday, April 24 to conduct a welfare check on the MacAusland children, ages 6 and 7, after the woman arrived at an aunt’s residence on Friday night “appearing highly distraught” and was reported to have a visible neck injury.

-As is typical with suspected homicide cases in this area, the Norfolk County District Attorney’s office, with assistance from state police investigators, takes the lead.
+As is typical with suspected homicide cases in this area, the Norfolk County DA’s office, with assistance from state police investigators, takes the lead.

 According to a Bennington police report shared with the court and obtained by NBC5 in Vermont, MacAusland said she had strangled her children and attempted to end her own life.

-MacAusland’s husband last fall filed for divorce, and the couple was in a custody dispute.
+MacAusland’s husband last fall filed for divorce, and the couple was in a custody dispute, according to probate court records.

 Wellesley Public Schools have been providing support for students, staff, and families, with local police making themselves present as well to offer support.